 As I became interested in writing about The Immigrants’ Civil War, I noticed that books dedicated to the subject were much rarer than the expanded scholarship on the African American war experience that exploded in the four decades after the official Centennial closed.

 General works on the Civil War rarely go into detail on immigrants and books looking at specific topics involving soldiers’ lives, the home front, or politics during the war rely almost entirely on native-born sources.
 The motivations and ideologies of the foreign-born soldiers does not find its way into these books.
 Similarly, the wealth of new books on women during the conflict are rarely based on the memoirs and diaries of women born abroad.

 Much of the writing that has been done about immigrants during the period is of the “ethnic pride” variety.
 Making the history of an ethnic group look good is understandable.
+People want to think well of their ancestors.
 What fifth-generation Irish American brags today that his ancestor lynched a black man during the 1863 New York Draft Riots?
 Apologetics, however, are not history.
 And it does not help us understand the immigrant experience to have this vital part of our history “cleaned up.”

-I have often reflected that the sense of superiority many of today’s native-born feel when comparing their immigrant ancestors to today’s immigrants come from a lack of real familiarity with the past their families inhabited and the actions they engaged in.
+I have often reflected that the sense of superiority many of today’s native-born feel when comparing their immigrant ancestors to today’s immigrants comes from a lack of real familiarity with the past that their families inhabited and the actions they engaged in.
 If they only knew…

 I also decided to write this series because I have learned over the years that many of my readers are themselves immigrants.
 They may want to examine the ways earlier immigrants dealt with issues of identity, language, and the meaning of citizenship for clues about paths today’s immigrants might want to take.
 And paths they might want to avoid.